Forgot password

 It’s not a record we were hoping would be broken.
 Image via Valve

 Not all of this prize pool is crowdfunded, with Valve throwing in $1.6 million of its own money as per usual.
 Otherwise, 25 percent of the money paid by players who buy the Compendium and any other associated TI products in Dota will be added to the pool.
-As of Aug.
-31, the community has contributed less than half the amount Valve has thrown in so far.
+As of Sept.
+6, the community had only just cracked half the amount Valve has thrown in so far.

 This is a record low for the pinnacle event, which saw a switch-up to the approach of crowdfunding The International in 2023.
-With a plan to expand in-game content over the whole year as opposed to a single battle pass, it means the Compendium is targeted purely at fans of teams and players and doesn’t include your regular fare of cosmetic Dota 2 items.
+With a plan to expand in-game content over the whole year as opposed to a single battle pass, the Compendium is targeted purely at fans of teams and players and doesn’t include your regular fare of cosmetic Dota 2 items, hence the hard drop-off in TI prize pools.

 This has drawn plenty of criticism from both pro players and the community.
 With players choosing to spend on cosmetics via new events like Crownfall, there is less incentive for the wider community to contribute to the Compendium.
 As a result, 2023’s TI prize pool—a little above $3 million—was the smallest in over a decade.